 Upon getting your new set of braces you will watch a video instructing you how to care for your teeth.
 Always abide by the “No-No Food List” you receive, which includes avoiding sticky, chewy, and hard foods that can cause damage to the teeth or braces themselves.

-Popcorn, gum, nuts, soda, and pizza crust all examples of foods you should stay away from.
+Popcorn, gum, nuts, soda, and pizza crust are all examples of foods you should stay away from.
 Apples and other fruits and vegetables can be eaten, but should be cut up into smaller pieces.
 Also, avoid biting on pens, pencils, finger nails, ice, or other hard objects.

 Oral Hygiene with Braces

 Brush after every meal and floss at least once a day.
-Avoid picking at the braces as brackets or wires may become loose or broken.
+Avoid picking at your braces. as brackets or wires may become loose or broken.
 Brush the surfaces of your teeth around the brackets making sure to tilt your toothbrush at a 45’ angle to get above and below the brackets.
 You’ll also be given floss threaders and shown how to use them for quick and easy flossing.

 Dealing with Discomfort

 Braces may make your teeth sore for a few days following your appointments.
 Over-the-counter pain relievers may help reduce discomfort.
-We will also provide you with wax and gauze to help alleviate pain from poking wires or loose brackets.
+We will also provide you with wax to help alleviate pain from poking wires or loose brackets.

 If you feel a bracket, wire, or band is loose, contact our South Attleboro, Seekonk, or Vineyard Haven office as soon as possible so we can walk you through what to do and/or schedule an emergency appointment.
+We always have someone on call to handle your emergency needs.